Limit varieties of monoids satisfying a certain identity: Preliminaries

+of left regular bands is generated by the monoid obtained by adjoining an identity element to the left zero semigroup of order two.
 The \textit{initial part} of a word $\mathbf w$, denoted by $\ini(\mathbf w)$, is the word obtained from $\mathbf w$ by retaining the first occurrence of each letter.
 The following statement is well known and can be easily verified.

 \begin{lemma} A non-trivial identity $\mathbf u \approx \mathbf v$ holds in the variety $\mathbf{LRB}$ if and only if $\ini(\mathbf u)=\ini(\mathbf v)$. \end{lemma}